Kiera Aitken

 Kiera Leigh Aitken (born 31 October 1983) is an Olympic and national-record holding swimmer from Bermuda.
 She is one of Bermuda's most successful swimmers, and has twice been named Bermuda's Female Athlete of the Year (for 2004 and 2009).
-She carried Bermuda's flag at the Opening Ceremonies of the 2010 Commonwealth Games.
+She carried Bermuda's flag at the Opening Ceremonies of the 2010 Commonwealth Games and at the closing ceremony of the 2008 Olympic Games in Beijing, China.

 She has swum for Bermuda at: